Justine W. Polier: Career

 Polier began volunteering with the International Juridicial Association (IJA) in 1933 alongside her future husband Shad Polier.

 Preferring social legislation to practicing law, Polier worked as the first woman referee and in 1934 Assistant Corporate Council for the Workman's Compensation Division.

 In 1935, New York City Mayor Fiorello H. La Guardia made Polier a judge on the Domestic Relations Court.
 At age 32, she became the first woman judge in New York State.

 In her time serving as judge, Polier was deeply involved in combating de facto segregation in the New York school system and institutional racism elsewhere in the public sector.
 She, along with Justice Jane Bolin, also fought racial discrimination by religious groups by helping to found a special school for black boys in New York.
 Additionally, she pushed for a psychological approach in the fight for elimination of race matching in probation.

 In 1936, Polier decided In re Vardinakis, a case which she described "as 'a first baptism by religious fire.'"
-The decision involved a compromise between a divorcing Catholic mother and Muslim father as to the religious training of their children, drawing criticism from Catholic periodicals while at the same time shaping Jewish involvement in the future of New York's "foundling" rotation system.
+The decision involved a compromise between a divorcing Catholic mother and Muslim (some news sources, at that time, incorrectly cited the father as being of the Greek Orthodox faith, since the surname Vardinakis is Hellenic) father as to the religious training of their children, drawing criticism from Catholic periodicals while at the same time shaping Jewish involvement in the future of New York's "foundling" rotation system.

 Polier was also an advocate for Jewish children attempting to escape from Nazi Germany, collaborating with Eleanor Roosevelt to, albeit unsuccessfully, urge Congress to allow Jewish children to circumvent strict immigration quotas.

 She also fought against race discrimination, serving as Vice-Chairman of the Subcommittee on Bill of Rights and General Welfare, where she pushed for anti-discrimination laws in the context of employment and child welfare in education.
 In 1942, she and Justice Jane Bolin helped pass a "Race Discrimination Amendment" penned by her husband in the New York City's appropriations budget.
 Polier also supported the Ives-Quinn Act, a state level anti-discrimination law which made New York the first state with a dedicated agency for employment discrimination complaints in 1945.

 During what she called her "second day," Polier worked to broaden services to troubled children and their families with organizations like the Citizens' Committee for Children, the Field Foundation, and the adoption agency founded by her mother in 1916 and renamed "Louise Wise Services" by Polier, who served as president of its board of directors beginning in 1946, and the Wiltwyck School.
 She also served on the board of directors for the Northside Center for Child Development, founded by Mamie Clark.